Understanding the nanny tax: What it is and how it applies to you

 • are responsible for selecting when you work

-If the above statements resonate with you, you may be considered a self-employed independent contractor rather than a household worker employee.
+If the above statements resonate with you, you may be considered a self-employed independent contractor rather than a household worker.
 Learn more about self-employment taxes.

 Household workers